The Freshest Digits Indicate New Home Closings and Prices Fall in Olympia

 Pricing and Mortgage Trends

-In September, there was a 2.3% drop year-over-year in the average per-unit price of newly sold homes, settling at $264,134.
-This decline compares to a 8.8% lift in August year-over-year.
+In September, the average price of newly sold homes sank year-over-year to $264,134 per unit, marking a 2.3% decline from the year-earlier figure.
+This decline compares to a 8.8% hike in August year-over-year.

 The average mortgage size on newly sold homes moved south year-over-year in contrast to new home prices.
-In September 2013, average mortgage size fell 2.1% from a year earlier to $245,979.
-In August 2013, average mortgage size grew 11.9% from a year earlier.
+Average mortgage size dropped by 2.1% from a year earlier, settling at $245,979 in September.
+In August 2013, average mortgage size on newly sold homes saw a 11.9% rise year-over-year from a year earlier.